🚗 Autonomous Driving¶

 -

 SAGE reformulates adversarial scenario generation for autonomous driving as a multi-objective preference alignment problem.
-By training two preference expert models and performing weight interpolation at inference time, it enables a continuous and steerable trade-off between adversariality and realism—without retraining—generating a full spectrum of scenarios from mild to aggressive, substantially improving closed-loop training performance.
+By training two preference expert models and performing weight interpolation at inference time, it achieves a continuous and controllable trade-off between adversariality and realism.
+This allows for the generation of a full spectrum of scenarios from mild to aggressive without retraining, significantly enhancing closed-loop training performance.

 -